 It’s all about eliminating unhealthy foods and drinks to give your digestive system and your liver a break.
 Dr. Nona Djavid, a nutritionist and founder of weight loss program, SoulScale, explains that detoxing reduces the inflammation inside the lining of vital organs.
 “Fat cells hold onto toxins.
 And when you detox, the fat cells shrink and release those toxins causing inflammation to diminish; resulting in a healthier immune system,” Djavid says.

 Limiting your consumption of unhealthy foods – like processed foods, refined sugars, fatty carbohydrates and some dairy products can lead to less inflammation, better heart health, disease prevention and less anxiety, Djavid notes.

-detox methods and eating plans to try right now
+detox methods and eating plans to consider for 2024

 1. the smoothie cleanse

 Singer and body-positivity icon Lizzo went on a headline-making 10-day green smoothie detox created by nutritionist JJ Smith.
 The songstress documented her progress on TikTok, sharing her daily consumption of foods like green smoothies, superfood shakes, apples with peanut butter, and cucumbers soaked in apple cider vinegar.
 Her reasoning?
 “I drank a lot, and I ate a lot of foods and f—-ed my stomach,” she said in a social media video to fans, adding, “I feel amazing.”

 Rather than using the smoothie detox as a weight loss tool, for Lizzo it was a way to cleanse her digestive system and shed some unhealthy habits in a healthy and effective way.

 Erin James, a sports nutritionist and founder of plant-based food products brand SQUAY, recommends drinking 1 to 2 smoothies per day.
 But that comes with a cautionary note.